-New and continuing students may register via the Internet at centralaz.edu by accessing MyCAC.
+New and continuing students may register via the Internet at centralaz.edu/apply now or by accessing MyCAC.
 Most CAC courses have prerequisites.
 A prerequisite is a course or minimum placement score that you must have successfully completed before you can register in a higher-level course.
+Processes for registration for students using VA Benefits may differ, please contact the School Certifying Official (SCO) for more information.